stens0n/crypto-app-react-sten/README.md

 # Top 20 Crypto Project

-This is a React App that pulls information from the Coin Gecko API to give users info on the top 20 ranked cryptos on the blockchain.
+This React app allows users to stay up-to-date on the top 20 ranked cryptocurrencies by using the CoinGecko API to retrieve real-time information.
+The app features a clean and intuitive interface that allows users to easily view details on individual cryptocurrencies, such as price, market capitalization, and 24-hour volume.
+The project was developed with a focus on functionality and user experience.

 # Coin Gecko